Diane Munday

-Diane Munday (née Schieferstein, born March 1931) is a British political activist who, as a leading member of the Abortion Law Reform Association (ALRA) from 1962 until 1974, played a prominent role in the decriminalisation of abortion in the United Kingdom with the Abortion Act 1967.
-She was also a co-founder of the British Pregnancy Advisory Service.
-A long-time associate of the secular humanist movement, she was named a patron of Humanists UK.
+Diane Munday (née Schieferstein; March 1931 – 9 January 2026) was a British political activist who, as a leading member of the Abortion Law Reform Association (ALRA) from 1962 until 1974, played a prominent role in the decriminalisation of abortion in the United Kingdom with the Abortion Act 1967.
+She was also a co-founder of the British Pregnancy Advisory Service and a patron of Humanists UK, which she joined in the 1950s and of which she was an Executive Committee member in the 1960s and 1970s.

-Background and personal life
+Background

-Diane Schieferstein was born in March 1931 to a Jewish family.
-Her mother was "believing but not practicing" and from an early age Diane became attracted to a secular humanist worldview.
+Diane Schieferstein was born in east London in March 1931 to a Jewish family.
+Her mother was "believing but not practicing" and from an early age Diane became attracted to a humanist worldview.
 She cited Thomas Huxley and Charles Darwin as early intellectual influences in this direction.
 She worked at St Bartholomew’s Hospital in the City of London as a laboratory researcher.
 Schieferstein married Derek Bradlaugh Munday (24 August 1930— April 1996) in December 1954 in East Ham and, by her late twenties, had three children under the ages of four-years old.

-Munday has said that when she was pregnant with her third child, she was prescribed thalidomide to combat sleeplessness, but did not take it.
+Munday said that when she was pregnant with her third child, she was prescribed thalidomide to combat sleeplessness, but did not take it.
 Soon after the thalidomide scandal broke, where babies were being born with disabilities, due to their mothers taking thalidomide.
 Thinking that she would have wanted to have had an abortion if she was carrying a disabled child, she joined the Abortion Law Reform Association (previously moribund, but receiving a boost in the aftermath of the scandal).
 She fell pregnant again in 1961 and decided to have an abortion; at the time this was a criminal offence in the United Kingdom, contrary to the Offences Against the Person Act 1861.
 Because her family was relatively wealthy, she did not have a backstreet abortion, but was able to pay for one after visiting a consultant gynaecologist at Harley Street, after a psychiatrist said that her "mental health was so damaged by the pregnancy" that her "life was endangered".

+Munday died on 9 January 2026, at the age of 94.